New Victory Theater

-The New Victory Theater is a theater at 209 West 42nd Street in the Theater District of Midtown Manhattan in New York City, near Times Square.
+The New Victory Theater is a theater at 209 West 42nd Street in the Theater District of Midtown Manhattan in New York City, New York, U.S., near Times Square.
 Built in 1900 as the Republic Theatre (also Theatre Republic), it was designed by Albert Westover and developed by Oscar Hammerstein I as a Broadway theater.
 The theater has been known by several names over the years, including the Belasco Theatre, Minsky's Burlesque, and the Victory Theatre.
 The theater is owned by the city and state governments of New York and leased to nonprofit New 42, which has operated the venue as a children's theater since 1995.
 The New Victory presents theater shows, dance shows, puppet shows, and other types of performance art shows from all around the world.

 The New Victory Theater's modern design dates to a 1995 renovation; its facade reflects its appearance in 1900, while the interior incorporates details that were added when David Belasco took over the theater in 1902.
 The theater has a brick and brownstone facade with a central stoop leading to the second floor.
 Inside the entrance is a lobby and reception area, as well as a basement with the theater's restrooms, lockers, and concessions.
 The New Victory Theater's auditorium seats 499 people on three levels, although it originally accommodated over 900 guests.
 The auditorium is designed in a red-and-gold palette, with green and purple accents, and contains box seats and a decorative domed ceiling.
 The backstage areas were initially extremely small, but they were expanded into a new wing in 1995.

 The theater opened on September 27, 1900, with the play Sag Harbor.
 Two years later, Belasco leased the theater, renamed it for himself, and completely reconstructed the interior.
 Although Belasco restored the Republic Theatre name in 1910, he continued to operate it until 1914.
 A. H. Woods then leased the theater until 1922, when Oliver D. Bailey took over, hosting the play Abie's Irish Rose at the theater for five years.
 Due to a lack of theatrical productions, Billy Minsky converted the Republic into a burlesque house in 1931, and his family operated it as such until 1942.
 Afterward, the Republic became a movie theater, the Victory, operated by the Brandt family.
 The theater became the first adult movie theater on 42nd Street in 1972.
 New 42 took over the Victory and several neighboring theaters in 1990.
 Plans for the children's theater were announced in 1993, and Hardy Holzman Pfeiffer Associates restored the theater, which reopened on December 11, 1995, as the New Victory.